jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume.md

 apprentice's level of experience."

 3. And, if possible, I would also like to be mentored by someone who have much experience in the software development industry.

+4. I cannot work alone, because I am not yet an expert... most expecially when I am involved in a project where I am not yet familiar with the frameworks or libraries that are being used.
+<br /><br />
+But I believe I can help with the architecture of new projects, even when I am not yet familiar with the specific frameworks and libraries that will be used in that project --- I can learn about the frameworks and libraries _inline_, I mean, during my vacant times. :smile:

 Thank you! :smile: